All page references are to The Fantasy Trip Legacy edition In the Labyrinth rulebook, unless noted otherwise.

 Gaining a Wish (ITL 143) is now through a quick contest rather than a difference roll.
 While this makes it much easier for lower IQ wizards it also increases the chance of an automatic failure for very high IQ wizards.

-The Wizard's Staff (ITL 148) has a lot of changes.
+The Wizard's Staff (ITL 148) has a lot of changes, including weapon forms other than simple wooden rods.
 The Wizard boardgame retains a Staff spell that is very close to the original.
+(Compare the Spell Shield spells between Legacy Wizard boardgame and ITL.)

 Brand (ITL 158) is new.